dfelinto/blender-manual/manual/video_editing/preview/sidebar.rst

 Tool
 ====

-Displayes information about the active tool.
+Displays information about the active tool.

 View